 The Friction submodule includes only the MON_FRICTION table.
-This table contains the results of friction tests on pavement sections where the State/Provincial highway agency was willing to provide the data.
-Because of the litigious nature of this data, submission is voluntary.
+Because of the proprietary nature of this data, submission is voluntary.
 The LTPP program has no control over the data collection method, measurement equipment, or calibration of the equipment used for these measurements.
 The database does not contain surface texture measurements and related information that are traditionally used to link pavement properties to measured friction levels.